quii/learn-go-with-tests/arrays-and-slices.md

 }
 ```

 What we have done here is try to compare a `slice` with a `string`.
-Which makes
+This makes
 no sense, but the test compiles!
 So while using `reflect.DeepEqual` is
 a convenient way of comparing slices \(and other things\) you must be careful
 when using it.

-Change the test back again and run it, you should have test output looking like this
+Change the test back again and run it.
+You should have test output like the following

 `sum_test.go:30: got [] want [3 9]`

 ## Write enough code to make it pass

 What we need to do is iterate over the varargs, calculate the sum using our
-`Sum` function from before and then add it to the slice we will return
+existing `Sum` function, then add it to the slice we will return

 ```go
 func SumAll(numbersToSum ...[]int) []int {